-In How To Build A Better Body – Part 1 and How To Build A Better Body – Part 2 we went over how to achieve better and faster fast loss and how to add more muscle.
-Now we are going to look at the third training component of building a better body and that’s conditioning.
+In How To Build A Better Body – Part 1 and How To Build A Better Body – Part 2 we discussed how to achieve better and faster fast loss results along with the best ways to add more muscle.
+Now, we are going to look at the third training component of building a better body and that is conditioning.

-Usually people want everything.
-They want to build some muscle, burn body fat and get lean and on top of that they tell you they want to have super fitness.
-Ask them what they define as fitness and they’ll usually describe endurance.
-Too many people associate endurance as fitness, when endurance is only a component to the fitness equation.
+People usually have a tendency to want everything.
+They desire to build lots of lean muscle, burn off body fat and get shredded.
+On top of all that, they will say they really want to be truly fit and conditioned also.
+Ask them what they define as “fitness” and they’ll usually describe endurance.
+Too many people associate endurance as fitness, when endurance is only a component to the overall fitness equation.

-What we really should be striving for is improved all around physical conditioning and increased work capacity.
-Think about the physical conditioning level of an athlete for a second.
-Pretty impressive isn’t it.
-Not only that, but athletes have tremendous work capacity, which allows them to not only recover better between training sessions, but it also allows them to train at higher intensities and to do so more frequently.
+What we really should be striving for is improved all-around physical conditioning and increased work capacity.
+Think about the physical conditioning level of an athlete for a moment.
+It’s pretty impressive, isn’t it?
+Not only that, but athletes have tremendous work capacity which allows them to not only recover better between training sessions, but it also allows them to train at higher intensities and to do so more frequently.

 6 x 200m @ 30 second pace with 120 seconds rest between each repetition

 Looking at the above information.
 You know you will be doing 3 minutes of work (6 x 30 seconds = 3 minutes).
 You also know that you will have 5 rest periods (one between each of the 6 reps) and each rest period is going to last 2 minutes (120 seconds) so that’s 10 minutes of rest time (5 x 2 minutes = 10 minutes).

 Now, let’s look at what we would do to increase the training density of this session by only changing one variable.
 We will keep the exact same session plan (6 x 200m), and we will perform them at the same pace of 30 seconds per repetition.
 The variable we will change is the rest interval between reps.